Schwarz reflections and anti-holomorphic correspondences: A Family of Parabolic Anti-rational Maps

-Therefore, up to M{\"o}bius conjugation, the family contains all quadratic anti-rational maps with a neutral fixed point which is a simple parabolic fixed point for the second iterate of the map.
+contains all quadratic anti-rational maps with a neutral fixed point which is a simple parabolic fixed point for the second iterate of the map.
+Moreover, a simple computation shows that no two distinct maps in $\mathcal{F}$ are M{\"o}bius conjugate.

-For each map in this family, there is a unique attracting direction at $\infty$, and hence a unique basin of attraction of $\infty$ (i.e. the set of all points that converge to $\infty$ asymptotic to the unique attracting direction).
+For each map in this family, there is a unique attracting direction at $\infty$, and hence a unique basin of attraction of $\infty$ (i.e., the set of all points that converge to $\infty$ asymptotic to the unique attracting direction).
 Note that the immediate basin of attraction of $\infty$ is fixed under $R_{\alpha,A}$, and contains the critical point $1$ of $R_{\alpha,A}$.
-Since $\Deg{R_{\alpha,A}}=-2$, it follows that the immediate basin of $\infty$ is completely invariant; i.e. the unique basin of attraction of $\infty$ (of $R_{\alpha,A}$) is connected.
+Since $\Deg{R_{\alpha,A}}=2$, it follows that the immediate basin of $\infty$ is completely invariant; i.e., the unique basin of attraction of $\infty$ (of $R_{\alpha,A}$) is connected.

 \begin{definition}[Basin of Infinity and Filled Julia set] For $R_{\alpha,A}\in\mathcal{F}$, the basin of attraction of the neutral fixed point $\infty$ is denoted by $\mathcal{B}_{\alpha,A}$.
 The complement $\widehat{\C}\setminus\mathcal{B}_{\alpha,A}$ of the basin of attraction of $\infty$ is called the \emph{filled Julia set} of $R_{\alpha,A}$, and is denoted by $\mathcal{K}_{\alpha,A}$. \end{definition}